FidalMathew/Netflix_Clone/README.md

 ### `npm install`

-It install all the dependancies present in the package.json file.
+It install all the packages and dependancies present in the package.json file.

 ### `npm start`